mamonu/boldbestpractice/docs/2_clear_layout_structure.md

 A very detailed example of how a project could look (example for a Python project)
 ```
 ├── LICENSE
 ├── README.md      <- The top-level README
 ├── data
 │   ├── external   <- Data from third party sources.
 │   ├── interim    <- Intermediate data that has been transformed.
 │   ├── processed  <- The final, canonical data sets for modeling.
 │   └── raw        <- The original, immutable data dump.
 │
 ├── docs
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries
+├── models          <- Trained and serialized models,model predictions,or model summaries
 │
 ├── adhocnotebooks  <- Jupyter notebooks.
 Naming convention is a number (for ordering),
-│                         the creator's initials, and a short `-` delimited description, e.g.
+│                      the creator's initials, and a short `-` delimited description,
-│                         `1.0-jqp-initial-data-exploration`.
+│                      e.g. 1.0-jqp-initial-data-exploration`.
 │
 ├── references      <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports         <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures     <- Generated graphics and figures to be used in reporting
 │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+├── requirements.txt <- The requirements file for reproducing the analysis environment,
-│                         generated with `pip freeze > requirements.txt`
+│                       e.g. generated with `pip freeze > requirements.txt`
 │
 ├── setup.py        <- Make this project pip installable with `pip install -e`
 ├── src             <- Source code for use in this project.
-    ├── __init__.py    <- Makes src a Python module
+    ├── __init__.py <- Makes src a Python module if needed
     │
     ├── data        <- Scripts to download or generate data
     │   └── make_dataset.py
     │
     ├── features    <- Scripts to turn raw data into features for modeling
     │   └── build_features.py
     │
     ├── models      <- Scripts to train models and then use trained models to make
     │   │                 predictions
     │   ├── predict_model.py
     │   └── train_model.py
     │
     └── visualization <- Scripts to create exploratory and results oriented visualizations
         └── visualize.py
 ```